MCP

 gh secret set ANTHROPIC_API_KEY

-This prompts securely for the value without exposing it in shell history.
+gh secret set prompts securely for each value without exposing it in shell history.

 How it works